Tufin/oasdiff/docs/DEPRECATION.md

 2. At the sunset date or anytime later, the resource can be removed without triggering a breaking change error.
 An earlier removal will be considered a breaking change.

 Notes:
-1. In this mode, oasdiff considers the `x-sunset` extension as **optional** allowing developers to deprecate APIs with or without the `x-sunset` extension.
+1. In this mode, oasdiff considers the `x-sunset` extension as **optional** allowing developers to deprecate resources with or without the `x-sunset` extension.
 2. After an `x-sunset` extension is specified, changing it to an earlier date will trigger a breaking change.

 ### Enforcing Sunset Grace Period